 The architecture of the Reichstagsgebäude after renovations

 The general structure of what was left of the German Reichstag was to be preserved, which is why today, you can still see a very old building (with very old and preserved cyrillic graffiti!) with modernized elements.
-The futuristic dome was added to the winning architectural concept much later, when Foster had already created an intricate design of the new Reichstag where it was omitted, but the Germans really wanted their dome back, and thus it came to be.
+The futuristic dome was added to the winning architectural concept much later, when Foster had already created an intricate design of the new Reichstag, but the Germans really wanted their dome back.

 Today, the dome of the Bundestag offers some of the most spectacular views over the city for visitors.
 The whole construction of the dome and in general, the new Bundestag, are impressive to see.
 The fusion of modern elements with the old structures symbolize clearly Berlins transformation during the past 100 years.

 On a rainy or cold day, there’s nothing better than spontaneously hopping the 100 bus line and ending up at the Bundestag for a stroll.
 But as so often with German bureaucracy, there’s no such thing as “spontaneous” at the Reichstagsgebäude.